Wallace Hartley: Violin

-The Hartley violin was exhibited in Northern Ireland at the shipyard where the RMS Titanic was built, Titanic Belfast, and in the United States at Titanic Branson and Titanic Pigeon Forge museums.
+The Hartley violin was exhibited in Northern Ireland at the shipyard where the RMS Titanic was built (Harland and Wolff), Titanic Belfast, and in the United States at Titanic Branson and Titanic Pigeon Forge museums.
 It was sold by auction house Henry Aldridge & Son in Devizes, Wiltshire, England, on 19 October 2013 for £900,000 ($1.7 million US).

 The violin now resides at Titanic Belfast Museum and is open to public viewing.
 It has two large cracks and is no longer playable.

 After seeing the violin auctioned at Aldridges, British folk singer/songwriter Reg Meuross was inspired to write a song about the story of the violin, "The Band Played Sweet Marie", that was released on his album England Green and England Grey in 2014.

 The story of Wallace Hartley and his violin is also the inspiration behind the song "Titanically" written by Canadian singer/songwriter Heather Rankin and David Tyson, with a music video directed by American-Canadian filmmaker Thom Fitzgerald.
 The music video was released June 2, 2017, to honour Hartley's birthday.